LantareCode/100DaysOfCode_JS/log.md

 **Folder Name:** Currently in a private repository.

-### Day 68: Sept 1, 2016

-Working on a small project for a local sports club.
-Stuck on a problem that seems simple in theory, but can't quite get it across in code just yet.

-**Folder Name:** Currently in a private repository.

 ### Day 69: Sept 5, 2016

 Working on a small project for a local sports club.
 I'm stuck.